 But hold on; there’s one last thing we should mention about the supplement.
 Because the scientific data surrounding garcinia cambogia is so thin, proper dosage has not been officially established.
 As a result, you’ll find popular personalities such as Dr. Oz who recommend 50% HCA and 3,000mg daily doses, while others will recommend 60% HCA and 500mg doses.
 Based on our research, it seems the general consensus hovers around a 3,000mg daily intake (1,500mg per dose) with 60% HCA.

 Now that we’ve tackled the garcinia cambogia supplement itself, let’s pay closer attention to what we should look for when it comes to the supplement’s manufacturer.
 Here’s a quick and easy list of questions you should be asking:

-- Is the company and their product submitted for third party monitoring and testing?
+Are the company and their product submitted for third-party monitoring and testing?
 Supplement manufacturers have a notorious reputation for dosing levels that are inaccurate or purposely misrepresented.

 During our research, we’ve also found that many of the “less than reputable” supplement websites will include vague information about where their product is manufactured, and/or under what conditions.
 A good rule of thumb is that if you can’t easily find a product label or list of ingredients on the product’s website, move on to the competition (after all, there are plenty available).

 Tip #3: Avoid Autoship Programs

 It’s exceedingly rare that you’ll find us making sweeping generalizations about anything we review here at HighYa—and truth be told, we had more than a little hesitation about making one in this article.
 But the fact of the matter is this: During our extensive research, we’ve found that the overwhelming majority of high-quality garcinia cambogia supplement manufacturers will enroll you in an autoship program.

 What in the world is an autoship program?
 Instead of trying to explain what it is, let’s instead use the following example: